brunorijsman/rift-python/doc/negative-disaggregation-feature-guide.md

    plane.

  * **with east-west interplane links**: This means that the superspine nodes in different planes are connected to each other using east-west links.
-(These links are not shown in the 3D diagram further below.)
    The east-west links between the superspine nodes are only used for RIFT control-plane messages (LIE, TIE, TIRE, and TIDE messages) and not for data-plane traffic.
    In general these east-west inter-plane links are not mandatory, but the negative disaggregation feature only works if these links are present.